yarisvt/tyk-docs/tyk-docs/content/apim.md

 aliases:
     - /getting-started/deployment-options/
 ---

-What is API Management?
-API management helps ensure the creation and publishing of your APIs is consistent and secure.
-It monitors performance and activity through analytics and logging and let's you manage all your transformations and policies in one central place.

-{{< youtube CsNHkpQvVlQ >}}

 Tyk API Management deployment options are comprised of the various [open and closed source]({{< ref "tyk-stack" >}}) components.